-The Régordane was one of the principal trade routes in France from the earliest times, carrying goods, animals and people between the Mediterranean coast and the lands to the north, via the Massif Central.
+From the earliest times, the Régordane was one of the principal trade routes in France, carrying goods, animals and people between the Mediterranean coast and the lands to the north, via the Massif Central.
 Mule-carts and flocks of domestic animals made the slow, arduous journey up and down the road, which took the line of least resistance through the mountains, making use of a convenient geological fault.

 At that time, the present town of St-Gilles was a seaport, although now it is several kilometres from the shore, so the road traditionally ended there.

 In recent centuries this age-old highway has fallen out of use, but traces can still be seen and the present itinerary, from le Puy to St-Gilles, incorporates as many of these as possible.
-The modern walker gets a strong feeling for the thousands of years of effort and enterprise that our forebears put into this route.
+The modern walker gets a strong feeling for the thousands of years of effort and enterprise that earlier generations put into this route.

 A good accommodation guide for the Régordane is is the strangely named “Miam-miam Dodo” (French baby talk for Eat-Sleep), which lists all the eating and sleeping possibilities along the way.